World Academy of Arts and Sciences 2017

-The World Academy of Arts and Sciences, the world’s only international multi-disciplinary academy, held a meeting in Rome (November 16-18, 2017) with the World University Consortium to discuss the future role of education in the world.
+The world's only international multi-disciplinary academy, held a meeting in Rome (November 16-18, 2017) with the World University Consortium to discuss the future role of education in the world.
 The Academy was created by seven Nobel Prize winners, including Albert Einstein and Bertrand Russell, and consists of major global thinkers.

 The two organizations convened a unique gathering of education leaders, policy thinkers, and academic experts to discuss problems facing education programs and education resources across the world, and to talk about the role education should play in the future.

 One of the Fellows of the Academy had read Three Key Years, a book written by InterGroup Institute chair George Halvorson, and recommended to the Academy board that Halvorson be invited to explain to the participants in the education summit how important early brain development is for every aspect of the education process.
 The Academy selection committee looked at the issue and decided to extend an invitation to Halvorson to address the conference.

 The Fellows who were planning the conference believed that the issue was important enough to ask Halvorson to both do a presentation on the basic and foundational process, function and importance of early brain development for all children and to also chair two sessions at the conference that related to the down stream impact of brain development.